capt-farvez/CompanionChatMate/README.md

    1. Clone the repository: git clone https://github.com/capt-farvez/CompanionChatMate.git
    2. Install the required dependencies: pip install -r requirements.txt
+   3. Activate virtual environment
+   4. Install Django: $ pip install django
-   3. Install gpt4all : $ pip install gpt4all.
+   5. Install gpt4all : $ pip install gpt4all
-   4. Download the Orcamini model: download from your trusted site.
+   6. Download the Orcamini model: download from your trusted site.
-   5. Run the development server: $ python manage.py runserver
+   7. Run the development server: $ python manage.py runserver

 Note: Ensure that you have Python and Django installed on your system before proceeding with the installation.
 Usage